-If the application for a Street Trading Consent is refused, the applicant will be notified in writing of the decision and the reason for the refusal within 7 working days.
+15.1 If the application for a Street Trading Consent is refused, the applicant will be notified in writing of the decision and the reason for the refusal within 7 working days.

-The Local Government (Miscellaneous Provisions) Act 1982 does not facilitate any legal appeal against the decision of the Council in relation to the refusal of Street Trading Consents.
+15.2 The Local Government (Miscellaneous Provisions) Act 1982 does not facilitate any legal appeal against the decision of the Council in relation to the refusal of a Street Trading Consent.
 Any decision to refuse an application will involve consideration of what is in the best interests of the Council.
-Council officers will use the criteria given in Section 12 on determination of the application, in determining what is in the best interests of the Council.
+Council officers will use this policy as well as the criteria given in Section 12 in determining what is in the best interests of the Council.
 Any person aggrieved by a decision of the Council may seek a Judicial Review of the decision.